How to blog consistently. That is the question!

 Hello blog scanner!
 Here’s an ‘at a glance” summary of the above…

-- You don’t know what to write.
+- You don’t know what blog topics to write.
 Solution – it’s all in the planning.

 - Blogs take time to create.
 Solution – get some help.

-- You are unsure how effective your blogs are.
+- You are unsure how effective your blogs are and if they are performing.
 Solution – measure your blogs.

-- Podcasts and videos are far more effective than blogs.
+- Apparently, blogging is dead anyway.
 Solution – repurpose podcasts and videos into text for a blog.